-"(f) Dismissal of Complaint After Preliminary Inquiry. - If the Commission determines at the end of its preliminary inquiry that (i) the individual who is the subject of the complaint is not a covered person or legislative employee subject to the Commission's jurisdiction and authority under this Chapter, or (ii) the complaint does not allege facts sufficient to constitute a violation of this Chapter, within the jurisdiction of the Commission under subsection (b) if this section, the Commission shall dismiss the complaint."
+"(f) Dismissal of Complaint After Preliminary Inquiry. - If the Commission determines at the end of its preliminary inquiry that (i) the individual who is the subject of the complaint is not a covered person or legislative employee subject to the Commission's jurisdiction and authority under this Chapter, or (ii) the complaint does not allege facts sufficient to constitute a violation of this Chapter, within the jurisdiction of the Commission shall dismiss the complaint."